TCI Certificate in Trauma-Informed Care

 Certificate Information and Requirements:

-Trainings: Depending on your certificate track, 30 or 50 hours of Trauma Care Institute Trainings (LIVE Webinar Via Zoom, Pre-recorded Webinars (approved bundle in Thinkific), or In Person trainings) are required to be completed as part of the certificate program.
-Up to 12 hours of outside trainings can be submitted and count toward the certificate completion but must be a covered topic (see below).
+Requirements: 50 hours of Trauma Care Institute Trainings are required to be completed as part of the certificate program.
+This can be completed through any combination of LIVE Webinars Via Zoom, Pre-recorded Webinars, and In person trainings hosted by Trauma Support Services' Trauma Care Institute.
+Up to 12 hours of training done through other organizations can count toward the certificate completion but must be an approved topic (see below).

-Certificate Dates: All trainings must be completed from October 1, 2021 to August 31, 2022 to count toward the certificate.
+Certificate Timeline: All trainings (including those submitted through other organizations) must be completed between October 1, 2022 to August 31, 2023 to count toward the certificate.

-This bundle of training seeks to inform and assist therapists, law enforcement personnel, lawyers, and other criminal justice and victim service providers navigating their work with female survivors through a trauma-informed, diverse, and empathic lens.
+This training certificate focuses on trauma-informed work with female survivors of violence and crime, their families, and the resiliency of survivors as well as that of service providers.
+This program seeks to inform and assist mental health professionals, law enforcement personnel, lawyers, advocates, and other criminal justice and victim service providers navigating their work with survivors through a trauma-informed, diverse, and empathic lens.

 Human Trafficking of Adults